Overview – Legal Sports Betting in Washington Today

 How to Sports Bet in Washington

-Sports betting isn’t legal in Washington yet—but residents can legally sign up and bet using offshore sportsbooks.
+Sports betting is legal in Washington only at tribal casinos (and, where available, through on-site mobile wagering on tribal property).
+Statewide online sports betting isn’t permitted, and offshore sites are not licensed or regulated by Washington.
 The process is easy and similar to signing up with any U.S.-regulated site.

-States gained the ability to legalize sports betting in 2018 when the Professional and Amateur Sports Protection Act was deemed unconstitutional.
-Multiple states battled this law in the American legal system, but New Jersey headed the effort.
+States gained the ability to legalize sports betting in 2018 when the U.S. Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA).
+New Jersey led the legal challenge that opened the door for other states to regulate wagering.

 One of the bills called for sports betting at tribal casinos and card rooms throughout the state.
 These two entities would be allowed to offer retail betting.
 Additionally, there would have been mobile gambling allowed throughout Washington.